benthetechguy/controku/README.md

 ![Banner](images/controku-banner.png#gh-dark-mode-only)
 ![Banner](images/controku-banner-inverted.png#gh-light-mode-only)
-Controku allows you to control Roku devices from your own desktop with a slick GTK3 interface, written in Python.
+Controku is a library and GTK3 application that allows you to control Roku devices from the comfort of your own desktop.

 ![Remote UI](images/remote.png#gh-dark-mode-only)
 ![Remote UI](images/remote-light.png#gh-light-mode-only)